tiepnv2508/iTunesMediaList/README.md

+# iTunesMediaList
-# iTunesMediaList is a simple iOS application in which a list of Apple iTunes media is displayed in a table view.
+This a simple iOS application in which a list of Apple iTunes media is displayed in a table view.
 Used the link below to get the endpoint for the data to display. https://rss.itunes.apple.com/en-us